vitor-dornela/Python/README.md

 ## hello-world

-This is the repository I upload what I learn in Python.
+Interesting things that I learned in Python.

 ## data-science

-This is the repository I upload what I learn about DS Python librarie.
+Knowledge about DS Python libraries.